vanessa-vasquez/the-crush-map/README.md

 # <p align="center"> the crush map. </p>

 This is a web app for visualizing student crushes in the CU community.
-You can access it here: https://cu-crush-map.herokuapp.com/. <br>
+You can access it [here](https://cu-crush-map.herokuapp.com/). <br>
 This project was built using React, Bootstrap, CytoscapeJS, and Firebase.

 > If you want to use the crush map logo, feel free to do so but please credit me!